Keynote

 Chinese University of Hong Kong (Shenzhen)

-Nevertheless, the emergence of vibe coding raises foundational challenges that merit rigorous research.
-Critically, vibe coding introduces significant risks related to code quality, security vulnerabilities, and maintainability, as AI-generated outputs often lack the robustness required for enterprise-level applications.
-Furthermore, philosophical questions have also emerged about skill erosion and the evolving role of developers, who may transition from writing code to curating AI-generated solutions.
 The IS community is confronted with two primary sets of challenges.
-First, there are transformative issues related to managing intra- and inter-organizational responsibilities concerning staff retraining and human-AI collaboration.
+First, there are transformative issues related to managing intra- and inter-organizational responsibilities concerning staff retraining and human-AI collaboration in the era of generative AI.
 Second, there are technical problems that must be resolved to harmonize agility with accountability.
-By examining vibe coding's socio-technical implications, IS researchers can help shape its trajectory of becoming a sustainable innovation with far-reaching impacts on the future of work and learning.
+By examining the relevant socio-technical implications, IS researchers can help shape its trajectory of becoming a sustainable innovation with far-reaching impacts on the future of work and learning.
+The talk concludes with a provocative question: will firms resist agentic transformation fade, or can proactive adoption of governance frameworks, trust calibration, and interdisciplinary research shape a more desirable fate?

 Biography